YOU WOULDN’T have known it from the increasing panic over homelessness, but there was actual excitement over Mayor Charlie Hales’ “safe sleep policy.”

-In a nation where there’s an increasing acknowledgment that criminalizing homeless people for being homeless is wrong, Hales’ six-month experiment—which formally allowed small groups to sleep on sidewalks or camp on “remnant” properties, since there was nowhere else for them—looked like something to watch.
+In a nation where there’s an increasing acknowledgment that criminalizing homeless people for being homeless is the wrong position, Hales’ six-month experiment—which formally allowed small groups to sleep on sidewalks or camp on “remnant” properties, since there was nowhere else for them—looked like something to watch.

-And not only in February, when Hales’ office unveiled the much-discussed policies.
+And not just in February, when Hales’ office unveiled the much-discussed policies.
 Just last Wednesday, July 27, national advocates were thinking hard about the safe sleep experiment.

 Eric Tars, a senior attorney with the National Law Center on Homelessness and Poverty, was at a conference in Washington, DC, that day.
 He told me he’d been planning on spotlighting Portland as a national leader in not criminalizing homelessness for a talk he was giving.